Never has there been a Hollywood figure more confident, inspiring, or fiercely original than Katharine Hepburn.

 “’Too much flour!’
 Kate declared.
 She then rattled off her own recipe, which he hastily wrote down.
 ‘And don’t over-bake them!
 They should be moist, not cakey!’”

-Sage brownie advice from Katharine Hepburn, the Brownie Expert of Hollywood, herself.
+Sage advice from Katharine Hepburn, the Brownie Expert of Hollywood, herself.

 Be sure to check out my delicious spin on Kate’s famous brownie recipe here.

-And that’s it for my introduction to the fiercely original Katharine Hepburn.
+That wraps up my introduction to Katharine Hepburn.